 An object that supplies culture-specific formatting information about s.

 A double-precision floating-point number that is equivalent to the numeric value or symbol specified in s.

-s is nullptr.
+s is null.

 s does not represent a numeric value.

 The style parameter defines the style elements (such as white space, thousands separators, and currency symbols) that are allowed in the s parameter for the parse operation to succeed.
 It must be a combination of bit flags from the NumberStyles enumeration.
 The following NumberStyles members are not supported:

 The s parameter can contain NumberFormatInfo::PositiveInfinitySymbol, NumberFormatInfo::NegativeInfinitySymbol, or NumberFormatInfo::NaNSymbol for the culture specified by provider.
 Depending on the value of style, it can also take the form:

 [ws] [$] [sign][integral-digits,]integral-digits[.[fractional-digits]][E[sign]exponential-digits][ws]

 Elements framed in square brackets ([ and ]) are optional.
 The following table describes each element.